miwermi/surfs-up/README.md

 Fig. 1 (left): Oahu preciptiation from 8-23-2016 to 8-23-2017.

-Kowabunga!
+Cowabunga!
 There are obviously a few standouts.
 In looking closer at the data, I realized that the stations don't always return data exactly at consistently reliable intervals.
 That could skew my analysis.
 I decided to see which station had the most data points and go from there.